 Finally, believers, whatever is true, whatever is honorable and worthy of respect, whatever is right and confirmed by God’s word, whatever is pure and wholesome, whatever is lovely and brings peace, whatever is admirable and of good repute; if there is any excellence, if there is anything worthy of praise, think continually on these things [center your mind on them, and implant them in your heart].
 Philippians 4:8 (AMP)

 Speak in tongues

 Ah, I love tongues.
 I didn’t always.
 I used to feel so self-conscious and shy (sometimes even embarrassed) when I would speak in tongues.
 Tongues is a beautiful way of privately communicating with God.
-Its our code with the Lord that nobody and nothing understands but Him.
+It’s our code with the Lord that nobody and nothing understand but Him.
 I love it.
 (Read 1 Corinthians 14:2,4)

 Bottom line?
 When you begin comparing yourself with others, start to speak in your heavenly language even if it’s under your breath.
 Let me know if it helps 😉